mbkers/ship-trajectory-prediction/README.md

 The model is trained using the [Huber loss](https://uk.mathworks.com/help/deeplearning/ref/dlarray.huber.html) and evaluated using the mean great circle distance between predicted and target sequences on the test set (MAE<sub>gc</sub>). <!-- Mean Absolute Error (MAE) loss -->

 A prediction time of 2.5 hours is specified in the following results.
+The training settings can be found in the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m).

 Quantitative results: